RehMoritz/jTWA/docs/docs/install.md

 Installing jTWA is simple, however we only tested it on Python 3.12.1.

 ### Using pip
-The easiest option is to create a virtual environment
+The easiest option is to install the latest package release directly from [PyPI](https://pypi.org/project/jTWA/).
+To that end, you may create a virtual environment
 ```
 python -m venv env
 ```